 At our school, all mandated school staff must undertake the Mandatory Reporting and Other Obligations eLearning Module annually.
+We also require all other staff to undertake this module, even where they are not mandatory reporters.

 For more information about Mandatory Reporting see the Department's School Policy and Advisory Guide: Child Protection - Reporting Obligations.